 I had the pleasure of having an in-depth convo about blogging for real estate agents with the brilliant Seth Price of Placester on the Marketing Genius Podcast.
-In addition to blogging, our conversation covered our content production process, content syndication, social media marketing and more.
-Listen to the interview or read the transcription below.
-And let me know if I can serve you for your blogging and marketing needs.
+In addition to blogging, our conversation covered our content production process, content syndication, social media marketing, and more.
+Listen to the interview or read the transcription below:

 Seth Price (Introduction): Finding a digital agency that knows how to create outstanding content is really tough.
 On one hand, you’ve got a whole bunch of content mills that are producing “me too” content that’s duplicate and that’s useless.
 On the other hand, you really have a hard time determining who’s really good at this.
 I came across Chris Craft a little while ago and he does an amazing job.
 One of the things that’s hard to do as an agency is to really create a unique voice for each one of your clients.
 As the founder of Atlanta-based Nao Media, Chris has built a really successful and ethical company that delivers high quality search optimized content to real estate agents and other small business owners.
 In this interview, Chris takes an inside look at Nao Media’s content creation process and offers some valuable strategies to help real estate professionals get more mileage out of their marketing.

 Seth Price: Chris, really nice to have you on the show.
 I have watched your work I think, one, as an agency, and two as an individual content creator for a bit now, and I just … I love what you do.
 I wanted to dive a little deeper into not only your work, but then how you work in this industry that we call real estate.
 Tell us a little bit about the work you’re doing now with Nao Media.